openconfig/reference/rpc/gnmi/gnmi-specification.md

 The client must understand that the `atomic: True` flag in this context means *"Here are all the leaves under `a/b` **that you are currently subscribed to**."* The client must not assume that the omitted leaves (`c/e` and `f/g`) have been deleted from the device.
 From the client's perspective, the atomic cache for `a/b` simply consists only of the subscribed paths.

-This applies also to `Get` requests, where the target device MUST return an atomic response for the atomic container's prefix, but the payload MUST ONLY contain the specific leaves requested in the subscription.
+This applies also to `Get` requests, where the target device SHOULD return an atomic response for the atomic container's prefix, but when doing so, the payload MUST ONLY contain the specific leaves requested in the subscription.

+Alternatively, if a device does not support partial-leaf subscriptions within an atomic container, it MAY return a gRPC `INVALID_ARGUMENT` error to indicate that subscribing to a subset of an atomic container is not supported.
+In such cases, Clients are expected to explicitly subscribe to the prefix of the atomic container.

+**Best practice:** Atomic containers should not contain frequently-changing leaves such as counters or high-frequency telemetry values.
+Because every change to any leaf within an atomic container requires a full atomic re-send of the entire container's state (scoped to the subscription), placing rapidly-updating leaves inside atomic containers can result in significant bandwidth overhead.

 # 4 Appendix: Current Protobuf Message and Service Specification